Ain't Them Bodies Saints: Critical reception

 Negative reviews focused on the film's ostensible preference of style over substance, with Slant Magazine's Nick McCarthy giving the film a score of 2.5 out of 4, pointing out that "director David Lowery, with the aide of Bradford Young's sublime cinematography, goes to great lengths to stylistically evoke the emotionally complex nature of the characters' forlornness, but the film's highly calculated beauty suffocates rather than elevates the story's emotional underpinnings."
 He also questioned the portrayal of motherhood in the film, accusing Mara's character of being "uninterestingly flattened into a waiting damsel in distress."
-A. O. Scott of The New York Times, in a negative review of the movie, wrote that "Authenticity is rarely a fair standard for judging movies, which always depend on overt and invisible artifice.
+In a negative review, A. O. Scott of The New York Times wrote, "Authenticity is rarely a fair standard for judging movies, which always depend on overt and invisible artifice.
 But this film's longing for just that quality—for a simple, elemental truth that will be both specific to its time and place and ripe with deeper meanings—is precisely what makes it unconvincing."
-Mick Laselle of the San Francisco Times accused the film of being self-indulgent, commenting "the tone never changes.
+Mick LaSalle of the San Francisco Chronicle accused the film of being self-indulgent, commenting "the tone never changes.
 Scenes aren't inflected, and when the end comes, it registers, but without much impact.
 Despite actors like these, who could have taken us anywhere and made us accept almost anything, Ain't Them Bodies Saints just drifts off into its own melancholic haze."